HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 Summing over all states is generally not feasible, and we likely don't know the distrubution $\mu$.

-We approximate the gradient given in the formula.
+We approximate the gradient given in the formula:

 Imagine an idealised situation where we have access to $v_\pi$.
 We don't need an explicit $\mu$ as we can sample from it by following the policy.